Pauline Davis-Thompson: Career

 most outstanding athlete of the 1984 CARIFTA Games.

 Her first high-profile success came in 1989 when she became the NCAA National Champion in the 200-meter dash while setting a collegiate national record as a member of the Alabama Crimson Tide team at the University of Alabama.
 Then in 1995, she won the silver medal in the 200 metres at the IAAF World Indoor Championships and won another silver, this time in the 400 metres, at the 1995 World Championships in Athletics.

-She ran at the 1996 Atlanta Olympics the following year and although she narrowly missed out on a medal in the 400 m, she helped the Bahamian team to a silver medal in the 4 x 100 metres relay.
-She suffered a dip in form in 1997 – she made both the 400 m and 100 m relay finals but failed to win a medal in either event.
+She ran at the 1996 Atlanta Olympics the following year and although she narrowly missed out on a medal in the 400 m, she helped the Bahamian team to a silver medal in the 4 × 100 metres relay.
+In 1997 she made both the 400 m and 100 m relay finals but failed to win a medal in either event.
 She received her first World Championships gold medal two years later, in 1999, aiding the Bahamian relay team to victory.

 She won a gold medal in both the 200 metres and the 4 × 100 m relay at the 2000 Summer Olympics in Sydney.
 She originally finished in second place in the women's 200 m behind Marion Jones, but on 5 October 2007, Jones admitted to taking performance-enhancing steroids and was stripped of the title.
-On 9 December 2009, Davis-Thompson was finally awarded the gold medal.
+On 9 December 2009, Davis-Thompson was awarded the gold medal.

 After her track career, she went into athletics administration, being elected to the IAAF council in 2007.

 Personal life

-She is married to Jamaican Olympic hurdler (1992) Mark Thompson.
+She's married to Jamaican Olympic hurdler (1992) Mark Thompson.

 As a teenager, she had to constantly wear a sports bra to deal with her unoptimal physique at the time.